BruceSteers/scripted/README.md

 Written in Gambas Basic http://gambas.sourceforge.net/ gambas3 needs to be installed.

-But it functional now so uploading it here for anyone else to examine/use/upgrade/whatever.
+But it is functional now so uploading it here for anyone else to examine/use/upgrade/whatever.

 Main Features..